 - Long tongs to be able to move the steak and avoid flare ups that burn the steak.

-Grilling on pellet grills – If you have a pellet grill it’s still possible to sear the steak.
+Grilling on pellet grills – If you have a pellet grill it’s still possible to sear a steak.
 The best method is to get the pellet grill as hot as it will go.
 Use infrared grill grates or a cast iron pan that warms up as the grill warms up to get the sear quickly and avoid overcooking.

 Best Steak Cuts for the Grill